krak3rs22/Account-Manager-Application/README.md

 # Account Manager Application

-This is a simple account manager application developed in Python using PyQt5 for the graphical user interface.
+This is a simple account manager application developed in Python using PyQt5 for the graphical user interface (Built as a homework for my Python class).
 The application allows users to transfer money between accounts and manages client data, including their account balances.

 ## Table of Contents